 Admitting our mistake can be really ego-hurting.
 This is more true if we had argued how we were right.
 Even worse, if we had argued that the offending party was wrong.
 Nonetheless, it is always better to admit our faults as soon as we realize we are wrong.
 Embarrassment may follow but it won’t last.
 People may talk about you or even laugh at you, but the final winner will be you as, after all, those who criticize it also know how many mistakes they themselves made in life but didn’t have the courage to admit it.

 Be genuine.
-Do not tell your listeners that you are doing it just to pacify the offended party, or else it is you who is right!
+Do not tell your listeners that you are doing it just to pacify the offended party and that in reality it is you who is right!
 Such an attitude will eventually hurt yourself.

 Apology should be unreserved.
 If we really believe we are wrong then let the message be straight to that point.
 Avoid words like “but” and “however” as they show your unwillingness to accept full responsibility.